moore3930/moore3930.github.io/index.md

 at the [Language Technology Lab](https://ltl.science.uva.nl/), University of Amsterdam.

 I appreciate designing analyses and approaches that are driven by intuition and grounded in a deep understanding of a specific field, equipped with modern neural architectures, and tied to real-world scenarios.
-The work I admire most consists of simple, insightful, and far-reaching creations or findings, such as Word2Vec.
+The work that attracts me most consists of simple, insightful, and far-reaching creations or findings, such as Word2Vec.

 I mainly focus on Machine Translation, having strong interests in tokenization, quality estimation, and the knowledge transfer mechanism.
 Beyond translation, I am drawn to fundamental problems in NLP/ML that appear counterintuitive or conceptually puzzling.